pongsagon/tt07-tiniest-gpu/README.md

    - for the divider module. https://github.com/projf/projf-explore
 3. Dr. Dan Gisselquist, of Zip CPU. many interesting blog post on HDL.
    - for the multiplication module.  https://github.com/ZipCPU/fwmpy
+4. Uri Shaked
+   - for the trick on image ROM and python image2ROM conversion utilites, https://github.com/TinyTapeout/tt07-dvd-screensaver

 I have learned a lot from your works and many super helpful people on the TinyTapout discord.
 Thanks you